habedi/PracticalMachineLearning/README.md

 * [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation enviroment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
 * [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and ploting, it is part of [KDE Project!](https://kde.org/)
 * [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms, it is written in C++
+* [Record Linkage Tools](https://github.com/J535D165/data-matching-software): A collection of useful resources for record deduplication and linkage

 ## My Favourites